 - You want to ensure the pet is the right fit for your family.
 We recommend spending at least an hour on campus to allow enough time to get to know your potential new family member.

 - We recommend bringing all members of the family, including all dogs, to meet your potential new pet – we want to make sure it’s a good fit for everyone.
+Some dogs may require a mandatory introduction with your resident dog and other dogs may be single-dog homes only.
+To ensure the safety of the animals in our care, meet-and-greets between dogs and cats or dogs and small animals are not allowed.

 - You must be at least 18 years of age and have a current ID in order to adopt.